sivaraam/lxconf/UTILITIES.md

   It could be used to connect and configure a HDMI projector

   Possible example: `xrandr --output HDMI-0 --mode 1280x720 --right-of DVI-0`

+## General Notes

+* `grep` turns off colouring when piping, if it detects the destination is not a tty.
+To over come this use `--color=always`.
+  Defining an alias for this as `alias cgrep=grep --color=always` would help.

+* Sometimes `less` might not recognize the special ASCII control characters that were piped to it.
+This could be overcome by passing the `-R` option.

+* Typically, if you want to page the coloured output of `grep` to `less`.
+You would have to do `grep --color=alway ... | less -R`.